-Palm kernel cake was obtained from a local palm kernel oil mill factory at Ogbete Main Market Enugu, Enugu state of Nigeria.
-It was first dried in sun light to remove the water content and to ease further grinding, ground in mortar and then sieved using 355 μm laboratory sieve in order to get a fine and homogeneous particles.
+Palm kernel cake was obtained from a local palm kernel oil mill factory at Ogbete Main Market Enugu, Enugu State, Nigeria.
+It was first sun-dried to remove the water content and to ease further grinding, ground in mortar and then sieved using 355 $\mu$ m laboratory sieve in order to get fine and homogeneous particles.